Create a culture that means business™

 For many of us, “employee feedback” sparks memories of uncomfortable annual conversations with unapproachable managers.
 In today’s world, however, employee feedback has evolved into ongoing listening strategies that build trust between managers and employees.
 Regular employee feedback results in significantly higher engagement, with a plethora of attendant benefits.
-Let’s take a look at why employee feedback matters, how to deliver it, some real-life employee feedback examples, and how managers can respond and take action to build a culture of listening.
+Let’s take a look at why employee feedback matters, some real-life employee feedback examples, and how managers can respond and take action to build a culture of listening.

 The importance of employee feedback